-Rule 301 - Presumptions in a Civil Case Generally

-In all civil actions and proceedings not otherwise provided for by Act of Congress or by these rules, a presumption imposes on the party against whom it is directed the burden of going forward with evidence to rebut or meet the presumption, but does not shift to such party the burden of proof in the sense of the risk of nonpersuasion, which remains throughout the trial upon the party on whom it was originally cast.
+ARTICLE III.
+PRESUMPTIONS IN CIVIL ARTICLE III.
+PRESUMPTIONS IN CIVIL ACTIONS AND PROCEEDINGS ACTIONS AND PROCEEDINGS Rule 301 - Presumptions in a Civil Case Rule 301.
+Presumptions in General in Civil Actions and Proceedings Generally In all civil actions and proceedings not otherwise In a civil case, unless a federal statute or these rules provided for by Act of Congress or by these rules, a provide otherwise, the party against whom a presumption presumption imposes on the party against whom it is is directed has the burden of going forward with evidence directed the burden of going forward with evidence to rebut to rebut the presumption.
+But this rule does not shift the burden of proof in the sense of the risk of nonpersuasion; or meet the presumption, but does not shift to such party the burden of proof in the sense of the risk of nonpersuasion, the burden of proof remains on the party who has it which remains throughout the trial upon the party on whom originally. it was originally cast.